 By Anna Gay on | No Comments

-Now, you may be asking yourself "whats the big deal with back button focus and why should I go through these extra steps to activate this feature.
+Now, you may be asking yourself, "What's the big deal with back button focus, and why should I go through these extra steps to activate this feature?

-Let’s say you are photographing a wedding, and, during the ceremony, the bride and groom are going to be in the same spot for an extended period of time.
-By selecting the focus only once, and having the ability to continuously press the shutter without the camera refocusing for every shot, you will be able to more easily capture facial expressions and gestures that happen within a fraction of a second.
-If you are continuously refocusing during the wedding ceremony, you might miss some really great moments!
+Let’s say you are photographing a wedding, and during the ceremony, the couple will be in the same spot for an extended period of time.
+By using back button focus to select the focus ONLY ONCE and having the ability to continuously press the shutter without the camera refocusing for every shot, you will be able to more easily capture facial expressions and gestures that happen within a fraction of a second.Â

-To activate this feature on your Canon 5D Mark II, just follow these steps.
-In order to activate this feature, you must be either in M, Av, Tv or P modes.
+Follow these steps to activate the BBF feature on your Canon 5D Mark II.
+You must be in M, Av, Tv, or P modes to activate this feature.
 Back button AF will not work in full auto mode.

 Here are the differences between options 2 and 3: